asorrod/Robust-Vision-Industrial-Defect-Detection/README.md

 # Robust-Vision-Industrial-Defect-Detection
-Robust Vision is an ongoing computer vision project focused on industrial surface defect detection using deep learning.
+Robust Vision is a computer vision project focused on industrial defect detection under real-world conditions.

-The project is built around the NEU Surface Defect Database, a benchmark dataset for steel surface inspection, and explores robustness and generalization challenges common in real industrial environments.
+Unlike standard approaches optimized for clean datasets, this project emphasizes robustness and generalization by evaluating model performance under multiple types of visual corruption (noise, blur, brightness changes, and occlusions).

+The goal is to simulate real industrial environments where data is imperfect and conditions are constantly changing.

 ## 🎯 Objective